 Our research strives to achieve a molecular-level understanding of solvation and transport in aqueous and polymeric systems, with applications ranging from the prediction of protein interactions to the design of advanced materials for water purification and renewable energy.

 To study these biological, nanoscopic, and polymeric systems, our group combines principles of statistical mechanics and liquid state theory with state-of-the-art molecular modeling and atomistic simulation techniques.
 We interface closely with experimentalists, both to realize our predictions and to refine our theoretical models.

-- Welcome to the group Lizhu, Yusheng, Jeongmoon, Alex, and Anna!
+- Welcome to the group Lizhu, Yusheng, Jeongmoon, and Alex!

 Recent publications View all